Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Background

 where $\mathcal{L}$ primarily depends on a certain task (such as the cross-entropy loss for classification).
 Normally, the above-mentioned optimization problem can be solved by quasi-Newton methods \cite{SzegedyZSBEGF13, carlini2017towards} or gradient descent-based algorithms.
 Specifically, we can obtain the worst-case example (or the strongest adversarial example) by iterative Projected Gradient Descent (PGD) \cite{MadryMSTV18} on the negative loss function with step size $\alpha$, as follows:

 where $\mathbf{\hat{x}}^{t}$ represents the $t^\text{th}$ iteration update, and $\mathbb{B}(\mathbf{x}, \epsilon)$ denotes $\ell_{\infty}$-norm bound with radius $\epsilon$ around clean examples $\mathbf{x}$.
 Note that adversarial examples can be generated by numerous types of methods, including the Limited-memory BFGS method \cite{SzegedyZSBEGF13} and Fast Gradient Sign Method (FGSM) \cite{GoodfellowSS14}.
-Instead of the aforementioned white-box attack that can access the full knowledge of the target model, there also exist some other threat models, e.g., black-box attack, which poses a more significant security issue to computer-aided diagnosis models in real-world scenario \cite{paschali2018generalizability_A1, bms2022analysis_A36}.
-We will discuss the details of these threat models in Section \ref{sec:3}.
+Instead of the aforementioned white-box attack that can access the full knowledge of the target model, there also exist some other threat models, e.g., unrestricted attack \cite{chen2024content}, black-box attack \cite{bai2023query, ma2021finding}, which poses a more significant security issue to computer-aided diagnosis models in real-world scenario \cite{paschali2018generalizability_A1, bms2022analysis_A36}.
+Note that the aforementioned adversarial attack framework can be generalized to diverse tasks by merely altering the target loss function $\mathcal{L}$.
+We will discuss further details of all these threat models for medical image analysis in Section \ref{sec:3}.

-Numerous types of defense methods have been proposed to enhance the robustness of computer-aided diagnosis systems against adversarial examples \cite{asgari2018vulnerability_D17, li2020robust_D24, tripathi2020fuzzy_D4}.
-Among them, adversarial training \cite{GoodfellowSS14, MadryMSTV18} has received the greatest attention, which can improve intrinsic network robustness via augmenting adversarial examples as training data.
+Numerous types of defense methods have been proposed to enhance the robustness of diagnosis models against adversarial examples \cite{asgari2018vulnerability_D17, li2020robust_D24, tripathi2020fuzzy_D4}.
+Among them, adversarial training \cite{GoodfellowSS14, MadryMSTV18} has received the greatest attention, which can improve the robustness via augmenting adversaries as training data.
 The adversarially trained model is expected to correctly predict both clean and adversarial examples during the inference stage.
 Specifically, the standard adversarial training \cite{MadryMSTV18} can be extended based on Equation (\ref{eq:2}) as the following min-max optimization problem:

 The inner maximization is to search for the worst-case adversarial examples to disrupt the target network.
 The outer minimization mainly focuses on optimizing empirical adversarial risk over network parameter $\theta$.
-Generally, adversarial training improves the intrinsic robustness of DNNs without any auxiliary modules while preserving their inference ability for legitimate examples.
+Generally, adversarial training improves the intrinsic robustness of DNNs while preserving their performance on clean inputs during the inference stage, which can be improved by integrating additional regularization modules \cite{terzi2021adversarial, zhou2022improving, xu2022infoat, yu2022understanding, zhou2022modeling}.